 Wage Garnishment Protections for Employees

-There are a number of protections in place for employees whose wages are garnished.
+There are several protections in place for employees whose wages are garnished.
 The federal government and many states have policies in place that prevent debtors from becoming impoverished while repaying their debts.
 Two of the most important protections are:

 - Employees cannot be fired because their wages are garnished.
 Federal law protects you from being fired simply because your wages are being garnished for a single debt.
-However, if your wages are being garnished for two or more debts, your employer can fire you if it decides to do so.
+However, if your wages are being garnished for two or more debts, your employer may be able to terminate you.

 How to Avoid a Wage Garnishment Order